2- Loosen and remove the four nuts between the transmission and coupling.

-Here’s a better view of a Ruland clamp collar I purchase from Mcmaster-Carr.
-I brought this one to a friends shop where he has a PSS display to show more accurately how I use it.
+Here’s a better view of a Ruland clamp collar that can be purchased from Mcmaster-Carr.
+I brought this one to a friends shop, where he has a PSS display, in order to show more accurately how it is installed.

 PSS Shaft Seal – With Painted Coupling

 This is the order in which the PSS Seal goes together.

 After an entire season all you’ll to show for this installation is a tiny carbon/graphite line, which is barely visible.
 This line is left over from the break in process.
 It results from the rotor face and carbon block smoothing each other out.

 Notice that everything below the water line is double clamped.